stefanfries/depot-butler/docs/COOKIE_AUTHENTICATION.md

 ### "Cookie expired" or login fails

-The cookie is older than ~14 days.
+The cookie has expired or is no longer valid.
 Refresh it:

 1. Login in browser (use incognito/private window for fresh session)
 2. Copy cookie from DevTools